Reshi145/PONG/README.md

-#PONG game with player against the computer
+#PONG game with player using WASD against another player using the arrow keys